markandgo/autoEaseFactor/README.md

 reasonable).
 4. min_ and max_ ease set the bounds of how far the algorithm can set the ease.
 This is "per mille," so 5000 = 500%.
+5. two_button_mode makes the system "pass/fail" -- you can disable that by
+setting this to false (though saving mental load on each review is the primary benefit of this add-on, would recommend you leave this true if you can).

+(I use a min of 10 and max of 7000 and leash of 300, and ease changes a lot, but it ends up working well for me.)

 ## YesOrNo.py
 Hard and easy add more choices that delay reviews and make you responsible for